Uyen-nt-Le/Quizlet2Anki/README.md

 # Quizlet2Anki
 ###### Disclaimer
-*This program is written to make Anki basic deck cards only.*
+*This program is written to make Anki **basic** deck cards only.*

+*It will convert export files from Quizlet and make it easier to import to Anki*

 *Images not included.*

 *Written for a friend not for the public.
 Use at your own risk.*
 ## Instructions
 Use PyCharm to run this program.